This page provides an overview of Pub/Sub notifications for Cloud Storage.

 property of an object from

 When you add a notification configuration, Cloud Storage may take up to 30 seconds to begin sending notifications associated with it.
-Once started, Cloud Storage guarantees at-least-once delivery to Cloud Pub/Sub.
-Cloud Pub/Sub also offers at-least-once delivery to the recipient, which means that you could receive multiple messages, with multiple IDs, that represent the same Cloud Storage event.
-There is currently no SLA for delivery time, but notifications are typically delivered within seconds.
-In rare circumstances notifications may be delayed substantially longer.
+Once started, Cloud Storage guarantees at-least-once delivery to Pub/Sub.
+Pub/Sub also offers at-least-once delivery to the recipient, which means that you could receive multiple messages, with multiple IDs, that represent the same Cloud Storage event.